callieboskin/BENG183_FA2020_courseproject/Group20____YurenDong_TianyaoXu_ZiyangZhang/GROUP20_Final_Project.md

 <br>

 Let's take the above 7 GO pathways as an example.
-We have the p-values from preliminary studies (hypergeometric testing), and now we want to adjust the p-values based on the Benjamini-Hochberg method.
+We have the p-values from preliminary studies (hypergeometric testing), and now we want to adjust the p-values basing on the Benjamini-Hochberg method.

 ![](./img/fdr_blank_example.png)